Alessandro Deljavan

-Alessandro Deljavan (born February 1, 1987) is an Italian classical pianist.
+Alessandro Deljavan (born 1 February 1987) is an Italian classical pianist.

 Biography

 He began studying piano when he was not even two years old.
 After receiving a degree from the Conservatory of Milan, Italy, he was selected for the prestigious Lake Como International Piano Association where he studied with William Grant Naboré, Dimitri Bashkirov, Laurent Boullet, Fou Ts'ong, Dominique Merlet, John Perry, Menahem Pressler, and Andreas Staier.

 Concert activity

-He has performed in Europe (Italy, Belgium, France, Germany, UK, Poland, Slovakia, Russia), as well as Argentina, Colombia, and the United States.
+He has performed in Austria, Belgium, China, Columbia, Cyprus, Denmark, France, Germany, India, Israel, Italy, Lithuania, Montenegro, South Korea, Poland, Russia, Slovakia, Sweden, Switzerland, and the United States.
+In 2024 Alessandro Deljavan will have performance debuts in Spain, Romania, and Kazakhstan.

 Prizes

 In 1996 he won the 1er Prix, 1er Nommé de la discipline piano classique, degré virtuosité in Paris, Rueil-Malmaison.